mankoe/redaxo5-docker/README.md

 ```

 Notes:
+* Fell free and replace the files with the current [Redaxo](https://github.com/redaxo/redaxo) version.
 * The Host for your Database is ```mysql``` (that's the name of the mysql container) not ```localhost```.

 Have fun